mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 08 October 2025

-- The average temperature today is 13.29˚C,
+- The average temperature today is 12.49˚C,
-- With highs of 13.87˚C and lows of 12.69˚C,
+- With highs of 13.17˚C and lows of 11.64˚C,
-- It may feel like 12.69˚C with broken clouds
+- It may feel like 11.83˚C with clear sky
-- The wind speed is 2.06m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1025hPa and humidity is 77%
+- The pressure is 1026hPa and humidity is 78%
 - The sun will rise at 06:20 and set at 17:30

 <!-- weather_marker ends -->